FiloSottile/age/.github/ISSUE_TEMPLATE/spec-feedback.md

 ---
-name: Specification
+name: Spec feedback
-about: Have a comment about the age specification as it's implemented by this and other tools?
+about: Have a comment about the age spec as it's implemented by this and other tools?
 title: 'spec: '
 labels: 'spec'
 assignees: ''